CODA-19/csv-to-fhir/README.md

 This repository contains scripts to generate FHIR resources from data in a tabular / relational format.

-# In addition this repository will also provide details of the automation approach, involving the following tasks:
+# In addition, this repository will also provide details of the automation approach, involving the following tasks:

    *a) Upload a file to a Minio bucket
     b) Generate the url for the uploaded file